ptushir/warehouse/README.md

 This software is a solution to manage the warehouse activities like add articles, add products, get products and sell product.
 It is developed on Java 11 and H2 database.

-Steps to run the software:
+How to run the software:

+  Access all the end-points in Swagger UI URL: http://localhost:8080/warehouse/swagger-ui/index.html?configUrl=/warehouse/api-docs/swagger-config

+  Or

   In Postman, run following API's
   1. Create the inventory by passing inventory.json file in body (form-data) of request URL: http://localhost:8080/warehouse/inventory/addArticles
   2. Create the products by passing products.json file in body (form-data) of request URL: http://localhost:8080/warehouse/product/addProducts